 Police officers have a duty as well to ensure their behavior is in accordance with the law and that everyone is treated fairly.
 We’ve certainly observed circumstances where officers have overstepped their authority and acted unjustly.
 But thankfully we are governed by law and not by man and situations of injustice have been confronted.

-Officers should be held to the same standard, without a rush to judgment, and afforded the same due process as any other accused individual.
+Officers should be held to the same standard, without a rush to judgement, and afforded the same due process as any other accused individual.
 The fact is, the vast majority of law enforcement are fine people who undertake their responsibility with a genuine desire to serve and protect their communities.

 I’m not sure when we started down this slippery slope of hatred and violence, or who is to blame.
 But I know this: It’s up to each of us to teach our children the way forward.
 We need to teach them the value of authority and accountability, how essential these concepts are to ensure we live in a just and civil society.
 We need to teach them to respect and honor those in authority and to refrain from engaging in violence against officers of the law.
 Failing to understand these fundamental truths will result in anarchy, plain and simple.

 Teaching these important lessons will go a long way and will certainly save many innocent lives.
 We can’t simply watch tragic incidents unfold and hope hearts and minds will change.
-We owe it to Nicolas Dixon, his widowed wife, his sons, and his brave colleagues to speak up and get this right.
+We owe it to Dixon, his widowed wife, his sons and his brave colleagues to speak up and get this right.
 We have to do our part to ensure the dignity and respect of police officers, and anyone in a position of power, is a hallmark of our culture.

 Jentezen Franklin is senior pastor of Free Chapel, a multi-campus church, and author of nine books.